cacophony-wj/licentia_black/README.md

 ## Nether Follower Framework

 For immersive follower management, including the need to pay their weekly salaries, choose to "Import File" under the _System_ menu.
-This is not necessary for hiring requirements from the original game.
-You should probably at least check "Only Sandbox in Town" under _Activity_ to prevent them from wandering off in dangerous areas.

 ## VioLens